PiyushRaj927/TerraTick/README.md

 # Contributions
 Feel free to open issues with your suggestions or ideas.

 ### Note:  TerraTick was built for learning AWS Lambda.
 I plan to add new features as per the roadmap to further explore DevOps and SRE practices.
-The exact product?¯\\_(ツ)_/¯ Well, I figuring that out as I go!
+The exact product? ¯\\_(ツ)_/¯ Well, I figuring that out as I go!